Project Information

 The State Route 4 Bypass project (Bypass) is a roadway project being developed by a cooperative effort between Contra Costa County and the Cities of Antioch, Brentwood and Oakley.
 The purpose of the Bypass is to ease traffic congestion in Brentwood and Oakley and to provide access to the growing areas of southeast Antioch and western Brentwood.
 The Bypass will replace existing State Route 4 from just south of the Main Street Interchange to the existing intersection with Marsh Creek Road.
 It is expected that Caltrans will relinquish the existing highway and accept the Bypass as the new State Route 4 sometime between 2008 and 2010.
 The primary source of funds for the program is from fees collected on all new development in eastern Contra Costa County.

 What is Being Proposed?
 The State Route 4 Bypass (Bypass) – Phase 1 project is a large, regional transportation project being constructed in three segments.
-Segment 1 extends from just east of the SR4/Hillcrest Avenue Interchange to Lone Tree Way in the City of Antioch and will consist of a 6-lane freeway between existing SR4 and the Laurel Road Interchange and a 4-lane freeway from here to Lone Tree Way .
+Segment 1 extends from just east of the SR4/Hillcrest Avenue Interchange to Lone Tree Way in the City of Antioch and will consist of a 6-lane freeway between existing SR4 and the Laurel Road Interchange and a 4-lane freeway from there to Lone Tree Way .
 Phase 1 of Segment 2 has been constructed as a 2-lane Expressway from Lone Tree Way to Balfour Road with plans to convert it to a full freeway with interchanges at Sand Creek Road and Balfour Road .
 Segment 3 extends from Balfour Road south to Marsh Creek Road as a 2-lane Expressway, then along Marsh Creek Road (East-West Connector) as a 2-lane conventional highway, connecting to existing SR4 (Byron Highway).
-The southerly limits of the project (now called the Vasco Road Extension) are from Marsh Creek Road to Vasco Road at Walnut Boulevard .
+In addition, Vasco Road has been extended from Walnut Boulevard to Marsh Creek Road to directly connect to the Bypass at Marsh Creek Road .

-Right of way is also being acquired and/or preserved for the ultimate transportation corridor to accommodate an 8-lane divided freeway with transit in the median as well as land necessary for the future interchanges at Sand Creek Road , Balfour Road , Marsh Creek Road and Walnut/Vasco Road .
+Right of way is also being acquired and/or preserved for the ultimate transportation corridor from SR4 on the north end to Vasco Road on the south end to accommodate an 8-lane divided freeway with transit in the median as well as land necessary for the future interchanges at Sand Creek Road, Balfour Road, Marsh Creek Road and Walnut/Vasco Road.

 What are the Project Limits?
 The Bypass project starts approximately half way between the Hillcrest Avenue/SR4 Interchange in the City of Antioch and the Main Street/SR4 Interchange in the City of Oakley and continues south to Marsh Creek Road (approximately 8.5 miles) in the City of Brentwood in eastern Contra Costa County .
 The Bypass continues on Marsh Creek Road (upgraded roadway) to its intersection with existing SR4 ( Byron Highway ), approximately 12.4 miles in total length.